The Landt Trio: Later career

 Howard White's demise was personally painful but also a near catastrophe professionally for the Landt Trio.
 Karl was the only one who had learned to read any music, and all their arrangements had been written in a shorthand they developed for their own use.
 They tried out several pianists, including Vi Mealy, and other musical accompaniments.
 Through this transition, they were rapidly losing sponsored programming, and within a year they had no radio work in New York.
 However, in the mid-30s, the Landt Trio had begun to do advertising work for George Nelson of the Leighton and Nelson Advertising Agency.
 Nelson offered them work on radio in Schenectady, New York and the opportunity to barnstorm in the area.
 They saw this offer as a chance to rebuild their act and their reputation.
 They had begun to work with a young, talented accompanist and arranger, Curley Mahr, so the four of them agreed to move to Schenectady.

 In the fall of 1938, the Landt Trio began performing on WGY, and performed under the name The Landt Trio and Mahr.
 They spent the next two years working in Schenectady where they learned both new material and new arrangements of songs they had performed with Howard White.
-Two of their shows during this period were "Vest Pocket Varieties" and "Morning Matinee."
+Two of their shows during this period were Vest Pocket Varieties and Morning Matinee.
 They also did commercial work for Mohawk Carpets, Pepsi Cola, Sealtest, and Camel cigarettes.
 They participated briefly in experimental programming being done there in the new medium of television.
 They never developed a strong fan base in Schenectady, however, and in early 1940 they returned to New York where they supported themselves through their publishing company, Coast to Coast Music, and by singing jingles.

 In 1940, President Roosevelt instituted a one-year peacetime draft.
 Early in 1941, the Coast to Coast Music Corporation published a song by Mack Kay, "Goodbye Dear, I'll Be Back In A Year," ("cause I'm in the Army now").
 The song rapidly rose on the charts, its popularity enhanced by a "soundie," a film short featuring the Landt Trio.
 However, in August 1941, the draft was extended, causing a widespread protest among the twelve-month draftees.
-Floods of sheet music were returned, and the soundie became a sad reminder of more optimistic days.
+Floods of sheet music were returned, and their soundie became a sad reminder of more optimistic days.